matt-graham/matt-graham.github.io/slides/cthmc/slides-aabi.md

   * Thermodynamic HMC augmentation which improves mode-hopping and allows estimation of $Z$.<!-- .element: class="fragment" data-fragment-index="1" -->
   * Given $\zeta$ and $\psi$ can be easily used with existing HMC code.<!-- .element: class="fragment" data-fragment-index="2" -->
   * Exploits cheap deterministic approximations to $\pi(\vct{x})$ while still allowing asymptotic exactness.<!-- .element: class="fragment" data-fragment-index="3" -->
-  * Statistical physics literature rich resource for developing MCMC methods!<!-- .element: class="fragment" data-fragment-index="4" -->
+  * Statistical physics literature continues to be a rich resource for developing MCMC methods!<!-- .element: class="fragment" data-fragment-index="4" -->

 ---